RiemaLabs/modular-indexer-light/README.md

 #### Setting Up `verification`:
 Set up this field to change the verification process.
-- `bitcoinRPC`: The URL of your Bitcoin RPC server for direct blockchain interactions.
+- `bitcoinRPC`: The URL of your Bitcoin (mainnet) RPC server for direct blockchain interactions.
+You have the option to use a public RPC server such as https://bitcoin-mainnet-archive.allthatnode.com, or you can acquire your own through QuickNode.
 - `metaProtocol`: Definition of the meta-protocol used (current: 'brc-20').
 - `minimalCheckpoint`: The minimum number of checkpoints to be obtained from committee indexers (the validity threshold).